Kilimanjaro Gear List

 Collapsible skiing/trekking poles.
 Three section, adjustable-height models are preferred.

-TECHNICAL CLOTHING: Base layers
+TECHNICAL CLOTHING: base layers+mid layers

-SHORT UNDERWEAR
+SHORT UNDERWEAR / BRAS

 SYNTHETIC T-SHIRTS

-MEDIUM TO HEAVY BASELAYER BOTTOMS
+MEDIUM TO HEAVY BASE LAYER BOTTOM

 LONG-SLEEVE SUN SHIRTS

-Two long-sleeved baselayer “sun hoodies.”
+Two long-sleeved base layer “sun hoodies.”
 This item must be constructed of a non-cotton material such as merino wool or polyester.
 Light-colored, hooded sun shirts are strongly recommended for sun protection and are worn by guides throughout most climbs.
 One of the most useful long-sleeve pieces in your clothing system.

 MIDLAYER TOP